 The site has a lot of surveys but many of them, especially the higher paying ones, are very specific.
 There was one paying $200 for 60 minutes if you owned a boat.

-I'm a fan of survey sites and every morning I click on a tab that opens up each one of them.
+I’m a fan of survey sites and every morning I click on a tab that opens up each one of them (a great way to make money fast).
 A lot of the sites have a poll of the day worth a point or two, a video to watch worth a point, and so I just load them all up and make sure I collect the easy points.
 If I have more time, I might complete more offers or other tasks that earn me a few cents.
-It's not a lot of work and every so often I get an Amazon gift card or cash deposit out of it!
+It’s not a lot of work and every so often I get an Amazon gift card or cash deposit out of it!